 The Final Word

 Food rotation is especially important with your comfort foods since most are not easily packaged for long term storage.
 Once exception is popcorn which stores extremely well.

 Now for some homework.
 This is my list.
 What about you?
 What items additional items would you include as comfort foods in your own food storage pantry?

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: I frequently emphasis the importance of “Comfort” when it comes to survival.
-Whereas being truly comfortable during and following a disruptive event is an oxymoron, here are items that I feel will contribute to our comfort, for better or for worse.
+I frequently emphasize the importance of “Comfort” when it comes to survival.
+Whereas being truly comfortable during and following a disruptive event is an oxymoron, there are items that I feel will contribute to our comfort, for better or for worse.

-Let’s start with something we can use to brew coffee and move on from there, ending with some games to keep or minds occupied.
+Let’s start with something we can use to brew coffee and move on from there, ending with some games to keep our minds occupied.

-Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $20 and without question, it makes great coffee.
-I own this manual coffee grinder but have not used it yet although the reviews are good: Hario Ceramic Coffee Mill.
+Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: I own this manual coffee grinder but have not used it yet although the reviews are good: Hario Ceramic Coffee Mill.
 Note that whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).

 Ticket To Ride: This my favorite board game, bare none.
 Family friendly, you will spend hours in front of the fireplace playing Ticket to Ride with your favorite people.
 This is worth the splurge.